pelithne/k8s/workshop.md

 #### Protip II: Cloud Shell will time out after 20 minutes of inactivity.
 When you log back in, you will end up in your home directory, so be sure to ````cd```` into where you are supposed to be.

 ## Get the code
-The code for this workshop is located in the same respository that you are looking at now.
+The code for this workshop is located in the same repository that you are looking at now.
 To *clone* the repository to your cloud shell, do this:
 ````
 git clone https://github.com/pelithne/k8s.git
 ````